With You, I Will Grieve

 "Maybe he's sleeping?"
 I suggested out loud quite bravely, remembering dimly that Colonel Henderson liked to nap in the afternoons, especially when it was hazy, hot and humid outside, even though the air conditioning in the house was working perfectly fine.
 The more comfortable he was, the more of a mood he was in for a nap.

 "Why don't you shut up about things you don't know anything about, Lyddy?"
-Dad asked me, knocking once more on the door, gagging on the smell of peanut butter as he tried to breathe in the cool air of the apartment.
+Dad asked me, knocking once more on the door, gagging on the smell of peanut butter as he tried to breathe in the cool air of the apartment's outside hallway.
 "James, are you in there?"

 Shaking my head with the memories, I suddenly realized that I needed to back away from the situation before Dad shoved me aside.
 I started to step backwards, to let Dad into the doorway fully, but was stuck to the floor by some sticky substance.
-It felt like the maple syrup I had gotten in my good Sunday shoes once when I was six, but worse.
+It felt like the maple syrup I had gotten in my good Sunday shoes once when I was six, but worse than the arguments I endured from my father.
 It had a strange metallic smell to it, like it was notoriously famous, sneaky in its ways…sinister even.

 It was a good question that required an answer and I was not going to be the one who tried to open that door to find out.